mortgage minds

 For example, you are looking to purchase a property for £100,000, and your annual income is £30,000.
 You also have a good credit history and no other commitments.
 You can afford to purchase a property of £100,000 with a 5% deposit along with usual expenses.

-However, if you are in London, where it is hard to find a property under £400,000, which means the amount of required deposit of 5% changes dramatically from £5,000 to £20,000, along with affordability requirements to borrow the rest of the £380,000 mortgage amount.
+However, if you are in London, where it is hard to find a property under £400,000, the amount required deposit of 5% changes dramatically from £5,000 to £20,000, along with affordability requirements to borrow the rest of the £380,000 mortgage amount.

 You’ll require a lot more personal income to afford the £380,000 or come up with a larger deposit to cover the affordability gap.